-Fail description Pass description Submission of the Assignment response not Assignment response submitted written assignment submitted by deadline. by deadline.
+Fail description Pass description Submission of the written assignment Assignment response not submitted by deadline.
+Assignment response submitted by deadline.
 Understanding of the relevant appeal process Incorrect or insufficient understanding of the appeal process, e.g. confusing the revenues and benefits appeal processes.
 Explains the process clearly and correctly with reference to the organisation who hears the appeal.
 Understanding of the way dispute and appeal tasks are completed Incorrect or insufficient understanding of the way tasks are completed, e.g. who is responsible for what, referring to out-of-date forms or requirements.
 Analyses the information provided in part 1 of the assignment to determine what evidence should be included.
 Evaluates potential evidence that could be included and makes a judgment on which to include.
 Evaluates the impact of a decision on other similar cases and recommends follow-up actions.
-Detailed knowledge of the relevant legislation that determines how disputes and appeals must be dealt with Reference to incorrect legislation or incorrect application of legislation.
+Detailed knowledge of the relevant legislation that determines how disputes and appeals must be dealt with Incorrect application of legislation.
 Correctly applies appropriate legislation to situations given in the assignment.